arthurfaria/Fluctuations-Langevin_dynamics/README.md

 # Langevin dynamics:

-This is a repository that sheds light on numerical results on fluctuation theorems for Gaussian Langevin dynamics.
-Codes are in `Python`
+This repository offers numerical findings pertaining to fluctuation theorems concerning Gaussian Langevin dynamics.
+The code has been implemented using the `Python` programming language.

 ## Repository content